MoH drafts action plan to address mental health issues - The Scoop

-BANDAR SERI BEGAWAN — The Ministry of Health (MoH) is drafting an action plan to address mental health issues, which have intensified during the COVID-19 pandemic.
+BANDAR SERI BEGAWAN – The Ministry of Health is drafting an action plan to address mental health issues, which have intensified during the COVID-19 pandemic.

-In his budget readout at the 18th Legislative Council session, Health Minister YB Dato Seri Setia Dr Hj Mohd Isham Hj Jaafar said the Brunei Darussalam’s Mental Health Action Plan 2021-2025 would place more emphasis on a “whole-of-nation approach” in tackling mental health issues.
+In his budget readout at the Legislative Council, Health Minister YB Dato Dr Hj Mohd Isham Hj Jaafar said the Brunei’s Mental Health Action Plan 2021-2025 would place more emphasis on a “whole-of-nation approach” in tackling mental health issues.

 The action plan includes leveraging and mobilising resources from the public and private sectors, as well as civil society.